How to become a building services engineer

 - 2 or 3 A levels, or equivalent, including maths

-You could take a course, which may help you to get a trainee technician position in building services engineering.
-Courses include:
+You could take a course, which might help you to get a trainee technician position in a building services engineering company.

 - T Level in Building Services Engineering for Construction

 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths for a T Level